-3) complies with the qualification requirements established for the position, and

-4) is proficient in Estonian at the C1 level provided for in the Language Act.

-(3) The amount of the beginner's allowance is specified in the annual State Budget Act.

-(31) Where a teacher work less than full-time, the amount of the beginner's allowance is revised in proportion to the occupied position in the academic year of payment of the beginner's allowance.
-[RT I, 11.07.2013, 1 - entry into force 01.09.2013]

-(4) A person who has received the beginner's allowance is required to return the allowance paid to them where their continuous employment as a teacher ends before five years have passed from the receipt of the first portion of the allowance.
+- 3) complies with the qualification requirements established for the position, and - 4) is proficient in Estonian at the C1 level provided for in the Language Act. - (3) The amount of the beginner's allowance is specified in the annual State Budget Act. - (31) Where a teacher work less than full-time, the amount of the beginner's allowance is revised in proportion to the occupied position in the academic year of payment of the beginner's allowance.
+[RT I, 11.07.2013, 1 entry into force 01.09.2013] - (4) A person who has received the beginner's allowance is required to return the allowance paid to them where their continuous employment as a teacher ends before five years have passed from the receipt of the allowance.
 Employment is deemed continuous at the time of incapacity or partial incapacity for work of the person who received the beginner's allowance or where the length of employment of the person who received the allowance is not interrupted in accordance with the conditions provided for in clauses 1 and 2 of subsection 2 of this section for more than three months at a time during the said five-year period.
-The beginner's allowance is returned within three years as of the submission of the notice of repayment of the allowance in the annual amount of one-third of the amount of the allowance to the repaid.
-[RT I, 13.12.2014, 1 - entry into force 01.07.2016 (entry into force amended - RT I, 17.12.2015, 1)]
+The beginner's allowance must be returned within three years as of the submission of the notice of repayment of the allowance in the annual amount of one-third of the amount of the allowance to the repaid.

-(5) A person who has received the beginner's allowance is not required to repay the allowance paid to them where, due to a fundamental breach of an obligation by the employer, they have terminated the employment contract extraordinarily or where the employer has terminated the employment contract extraordinarily, because the continuance of the employment relationship on the agreed conditions becomes impossible due to a decrease of the volume of work or reorganisation of work or in another event of cessation of work (lay-off).

-(6) The minister responsible for the field establishes the procedure for application, payment and recovery of the beginner's allowance.
+[RT I, 28.12.2018, 3 entry into force 01.09.2020] - (5) A person who has received the beginner's allowance is not required to repay the allowance paid to them where, due to a fundamental breach of an obligation by the employer, they have terminated the employment contract extraordinarily or where the employer has terminated the employment contract extraordinarily, because the continuance of the employment relationship on the agreed conditions becomes impossible due to a decrease of the volume of work or reorganisation of work or in another event of cessation of work (lay-off). - (6) The minister in charge of the policy sector establishes the procedure for application, payment and recovery of the beginner's allowance.